-When the terms and conditions of equity-settled share-based payments at the time they were granted are subsequently modified, the fair value of the share-based payment under the original terms and conditions are both determined at the date of the modified terms and conditions are both determined at the date of the modified tair value over the original fair value is recognised over the remaining vesting period in addition to the grant date fair value of the original share-based payment.
+When the terms and conditions of equity-settled share-based payments at the time they were granted are subsequently modified, the fair value of the share-based payment under the original terms and conditions and under the modified terms and conditions are both determined at the date of the modification.
+Any excess of the modified fair value over the original fair value is recognised over the remaining vesting period in addition to the grant date fair value of the original share-based payment.
 The share-based payment expense is not adjusted if the modified fair value is less than the original fair value.